niklasramo/eventti/README.md

 <h3><a id="emitter-once" href="#emitter-once" aria-hidden="true">#</a> <code>emitter.once( eventType, listener )</code></h3>

 Add a one-off listener to an event.
+You can add the same listener multiple times.

 **Arguments**